poult-lab/daily-word/english_words_ learning.md

 I was thrilled to be invited. /We’re thrilled to bring forward the Apple Health Study, which will only accelerate our understanding of health and technology across the human body, both physically and mentally

 "very excited and pleased"

+#### 02/14.11

+01.looming /ˈluːmɪŋ/

+[adj] Demographic crisis looming.

+"If a worrying or threatening situation or event **is looming**, it seems likely to happen soon."

+02.slain [sleɪn]

+[pp of slay] Univ. of Utah to Pay $5 Million to Parents of Slain Student。

+"**Slain** is the past participle of **slay**."; 这边用pp+noun的意思是将动词表示被动。

+03.loom [luːm]

+[verb] Another government spending crisis is looming in the United States.../U.S. and India to double bilateral trade in five years, Prime Minister Modi says, as Trump tariffs loom.

+"to **appear** important or threatening and likely to happen soon"

+04.loom large

+[phrase] The Trump-Modi meeting had the threat of U.S. tariffs looming large.

+"to be worrying or frightening and seem hard to avoid"

+05.reciprocal /rɪˈsɪprəkl/

+[adj] “We are, right now, a reciprocal nation...
+We’re going to have whatever India charges, we’re charging them.
+Whatever another country charges, we’re charging them.
+So it’s called reciprocal, which I think is a very fair way,” the U.S. president said at the press briefing.

+"involving two people or groups who agree to help each other or behave in the same way to each other"

+06.disparity /dɪˈspærəti/

+[n] Trump acknowledged India’s recent move to reduce tariffs on U.S. imports and said he would begin talks on disparities on trade and hoped to reach an agreement.

+"a difference, especially one connected with unfair treatment"

+07.preconceived [ˌpriːkənˈsiːvd]

+[adj] Before I started the job, I had no **preconceived notions** of what it would be like. "formed before you have enough information or experience of sth"

+08.detractor /dɪˈtræktər/

+[n] Elon Musk seemed surprised to learn he had 'detractors.'
+He pointed out that the Republican party had won the House and the Senate, with Americans voting for 'government reform.'
+'People are going to get what they voted for,' Musk insisted.

+"a person who tries to make sb/sth seem less good or valuable by criticizing it"

+09.continental /ˌkɑːntɪˈnentl/

+[adj] A continental breakfast is **a light morning meal typically consisting of pastries and baked goods, fruits, toast, and coffee**.

+"of or in the continent of Europe, not including Britain and Ireland"

+10.resolution  [ˌrezəˈluːʃn]

+[noun] to pass/adopt/carry a resolution. "a formal statement of an opinion agreed on by a committee or a council, especially by means of a vote"

+[noun] The government is pressing for an early resolution of the dispute."the act of solving or settling a problem, disagreement, etc." -settlement-

+[noun] The reforms owe a great deal to the resolution of one man."the quality of being resolute or determined" -resolve-

+[noun] {~ (to do sth)}She made a resolution to visit her relatives more often.

+"a **firm decision** to do or not to do sth"

+[noun]high-resolution graphics. "the power of a computer screen, printer, etc. to give a clear image, depending on the size of the dots that make up the image"

+11.resolute /ˈrezəluːt/

+[adj] He became even more resolute in his opposition to the plan./Time magazine’s latest print cover features Elon Musk behind the Resolute Desk in the Oval Office.

+"having or showing great determination" -determined-

+> there's not really a difference.
+Historically maybe there once was, or they have different origins, but today they are exactly the same word.
+Use whichever sounds better to you.
+Resolute is a little less common and sounds more like prose than determined.

+#### 02/16

+01.ferment /fə(r)ˈment , ˈfɜː(r)ment/

+[v] Fruit juices ferment if they are kept for too long./*Kimchi is a fermented food*.
+It is already “spoiled” in the same way yogurt is spoiled milk or wine is spoiled juice.

+post-fermented tea

+"to experience a chemical change because of the action of yeast or bacteria, often changing sugar to alcohol; to make sth change in this way"

+02.spoiled /spɔɪld/

+[adj]  Kimchi is fermented, not spoiled, which gives it its distinct tangy flavor and rich probiotics.

+"(of foodstuffs) not in an edible or usable condition"

+03.tangy /ˈtæŋi/

+[adj] The cranberry juice gives it a nice tangy flavor.

+"A **tangy** flavour or smell is one that is sharp, especially a flavour like that of lemon juice or a smell like that of sea air."

+04.probiotic /ˌprəʊbaɪˈɒtɪk/

+[n] "a beneficial bacterium found in the intestinal tract of healthy mammals"